The US and China: The global competition for hearts, minds, and wallets

 - Rapid technological progress

-- Substantial contributions to UN peace missions
+- Substantial contributions to UN peacekeeping missions

-Despite these efforts, China continues to face significant challenges to its international image in Western countries.
-The US and its allies are actively trying to systematically weaken Chinese soft power through targeted criticism.
-They portray the Belt and Road Initiative as a “debt trap” and point to human rights violations in China.
-They also denounce China's authoritarian model of governance and publicize alleged labour exploitation in Africa.
+Despite these efforts, China continues to face significant challenges regarding its international image in Western countries.
+The USA and its allies are actively trying to systematically weaken Chinese soft power through targeted criticism.

 Economic strategies and global influence